abhimandela/ami_setup/README.md

 3. Default videodevice to be used for capturing is "/dev/video0" if no Camera ID is found
 4. Update camera setttings in /home/pi/scripts/setCamera.sh
 5. Update motion configuration in /etc/motion/motion.conf
-6. TODO: Update audio capture script for audio settings
+6. Audio paramters are used by the ami_setup/audio_record.sh script and is independent of the set_ami_config.py

 Configuration Files